dhopp1/nowcast_lstm/README.md

 Further explanation of the background problem can be found in [this UNCTAD research paper](https://unctad.org/system/files/official-document/ser-rp-2018d9_en.pdf).
 Further explanation and results can be found in [this](https://unctad.org/webflyer/economic-nowcasting-long-short-term-memory-artificial-neural-networks-lstm) UNCTAD research paper.

-## R wrapper
+## R and MATLAB wrappers
-An R wrapper exists for this Python library: [https://github.com/dhopp1/nowcastLSTM](https://github.com/dhopp1/nowcastLSTM).
-Python and some Python libraries still need to be installed on your system, but full functionality from R can be obtained with the wrapper without any Python knowledge.
+[R](https://github.com/dhopp1/nowcast_lstm) and [MATLAB](https://github.com/dhopp1/nowcast_lstm_matlab) wrappers exist for this Python library.
+Python and some Python libraries still need to be installed on your system, but full functionality from R and MATLAB can be obtained with the wrapper without any Python knowledge.

 ## Quick usage